This is the featured image of the Capture the Sound of an Analog Preamp with Omega N by Kush Audio blog article.

 The Interface

-As you can see the interface is quite simplified.
-Beside the name of the plugin and the name of the company who made it, the main part of the GUI is centred around this big knob called “Intensity”.
-Specifically, this control generates that super warm distortion that introduces amazing colouration to the sound.
-Left and right from it there is a “Phase” and “-20 dB” controls.
-The phase is really useful when you want to switch the phase for 180 degrees and sometimes this works wonders when you want to glue something with other elements in the mix.
-Also, the “-20 dB” is useful to cut them too much input gain.
-Below this controls, we just have an output slider which is set at 0dB by default.
-However, you can increase or decrease it by 9dB each side.
+As you can see, the interface is quite simplified.
+Besides the name of the plugin and the name of the company that made it, the central part of the GUI is centered around this big knob called "Intensity."
+Specifically, this control generates that super warm distortion that introduces striking coloration to the sound.
+Left and right from it, there is a "Phase" and "-20 dB" controls.
+The phase is beneficial when you want to switch the phase 180 degrees, and sometimes, this works wonders when you want to glue something with other elements in the mix.
+Also, the "-20 dB" is helpful to cut too much input gain.
+Below these controls, we have an output slider set at 0dB by default.
+However, you can increase or decrease it by 9dB on each side.

 Audio Examples

-Lets now hear the unprocessed instruments and then processed with Omega N. However, I advise you to use studio monitors of a pair of high-quality headphones to faithfully hear the difference.
+Let's hear the unprocessed instruments and then process them with Omega N. However, I advise you to use studio monitors or headphones to listen to the difference faithfully.

 ~Drums - Unprocessed